rlpy/rlpy/ReadMe.txt

 ==========
 Q1: Which file should I use to run the framework?
 A1: In the beginning, use main.py to run your experiment.
 You can user
-	multipleRuns.py to run the code in main.py in serveral threads.
+	multipleRuns.py to run the code in main.py in several threads.

 Q2: What does each line of output mean?
 A2: "88825: E[0:01:23]-R[0:00:10]: Return=-1.00, Steps=56, Features = 174" means